What is Dental Clinical Research?

 The focus of the initiative is creation, promotion and delivery of, improved integration of dental and medical care delivery models to holistically manage the rapidly expanding population of patients with prediabetes and diabetes.

 Secondary analysis of electronic medical/dental record data to:

 - Assess prevalence of periodontal disease among patients diagnosed with renal disease receiving care at Marshfield Clinic and

 - Conduct longitudinal follow up of outcomes in patients with renal disease over time framed by oral health status based on existing longitudinal dental data.

 - To find the best model(s) to identify existing undiagnosed diabetes and pre-diabetes and to forecast incident disease over a 5-year period among dental patients based on oral/periodontal health information as well as other patient information that is collected in a dental care setting.

-Examination of relative prevalence of respiratory conditions in the Marshfield Clinic Service Area in patients with, and without, periodontal disease.
+Examination of relative prevalence of respiratory conditions in the Marshfield Clinic Health System Service Area in patients with and without periodontal disease.